cosmos/sdk-tutorials/tutorial/msgs-handlers.md

 # Msgs and Handlers

-Now that you have the `Keeper` setup, it's time to built the `Msgs` and `Handlers` that actually allow users to buy and set names:
+Now that you have the `Keeper` setup, it's time to built the `Msgs` and `Handlers` that actually allow users to buy and set names.

 ## `Msgs`

-Represent state transitions that clients are submitting to the network.
-You can think of `Msgs` as similar to `Txns` in other blockchain systems.
-In the CosmosSDK `Msgs` must satisfy the below interface:
+`Msgs` trigger state transitions. `Msgs` are wrapped in [`Txs`](https://github.com/cosmos/cosmos-sdk/blob/develop/types/tx_msg.go#L34-L38) that clients submit to the network.
+The Cosmos-SDK wraps and unwraps `Msgs` in and from `Txs`, which means you only have to define `Msgs`. `Msgs` must satisfy the following interface:

 ```go
 // Transactions messages must fulfill the Msg